#SaludTues Tweetchat 4/5: How to Encourage and Achieve Participation in Cancer Clinical Trials

 Clinical trials have led to the development of better treatments, life-saving medicines, and new prevention strategies for many cancer types.

-Still, historically, clinical trials have low representation among Latinos and other people of color.
+Still, historically, clinical trials have low representation among some groups.

-To promote clinical trials, let’s use #SaludTues on Tuesday, April 5, 2022, to discuss cancer clinical trials, why they are so important, and how we all can step up to increase diversity and equitable cancer research, in honor of National Minority Health Month in April.
+To promote clinical trials, let’s use #SaludTues on Tuesday, April 5, 2022, to discuss cancer clinical trials, why they are so important, and how we all can step up to increase participation in cancer research.

 We’ll open the floor to your comments, tips, and stories as we explore: